Proof of Reserves

 - It helps safeguard against toxic operators by making fractional reserves virtually impossible to hide.
 These exchange failures reflect badly on the whole industry, so it’s in everyone’s interest to avoid them

 To those who reject PoR because it’s not perfectly trustless in its current implementation, I would respond that the perfect is the enemy of the good.
 At present, the industry standard is virtually no transparency.
 Those exchanges that are more stringently regulated, under the NY Trust License for instance, can credibly claim to be fair stewards of user funds.
-Some exchanges conduct audits to obtain bank partners.
+Some exchanges conduct financial statement audits to obtain bank partners, or as part of the normal course of business as public companies.
 But these audits are generally not consumer facing, and many exchanges are loosely regulated.
 A far more potent trust signal would entail allowing depositors to individually verify that their deposits genuinely exist under the control of the exchange.
 If we let a commitment to perfection stall the adoption of processes like PoR, we will likely end up with a much worse situation where onerous, top-down regulation is imposed on exchanges.
 I always prefer proactive industry-driven self-regulation to state regulation, and I think you should, too.

 Proof of Reserve Resources